liam-0/Data-Provenance-Auditing-of-Fine-Tuned-Large-Language-Models-with-a-Text-Preserving-Technique/README.md

 - Experiment 4.3 (Figure 2): `src/result-analysis/plot_xp2.py`

 - Experiment 4.4 (Figures 4 and 6): `src/result-analysis/plot_xp3.py`

 - Seed stability: `src/result-analysis/summary_seed_stability.py`
   This script aggregates results across different random seeds and produces a CSV file for statistical analysis.
+The averaged values reported in **Table 1** and **Table 2** (and also each Figure) are computed using this script.
+Detailed results for each individual experiment can be found in the corresponding experiment-specific output files.

 ## Baseline (Experiment 4.6, Figures 5) analysis and plotting